 2017 Z-Core vs 2018 Beast X

 Although a considerable name change, which makes the two bat lines almost unrecognizable, the truth is the 2017 Z-Core and the 2018 Beast X are very similar bats.
 Easton did upgraded some of the aluminum properties in the Beast X to add some durability.
 But it didn't change the already large barrel size of the Z-Core.
-Nor did it effect the swing weight when comparing the Speeds and XL versions of the line.
+Nor did it affect the swing weight when comparing the Speed and XL versions of the line.

 Beast X Sizing

 Aside from the Easton Ghost, the 2018 Easton Ghost X is the largest line of bats Easton makes.
 That is, of course, in the performance bat space.
 They offer two types of BBCOR (Speed & XL) as well as four different 2 3/4 big barrel bats.

 Those big barrel bats are a drop 10, drop 8 and drop 5.
 As well, it adds in a 2 3/4 Junior Big barrel drop 10 that uses some shorter sizes.

 Beast X Speed